na-na-hi/renget/archive/mrxqd.md

 Dateable?: No. I don't think she's looking for anything serious and the whole love of killing thing is a big turn off.
 Shame because she's got a cute face.

-Recommended Meal: Boneless chicken breast sliced and sauteed in a special sauce with mushrooms, onions and tomatoes.
+Recommended Meal: Boneless chicken breast sliced and sautéed in a special sauce with mushrooms, onions and tomatoes.
 A side of brown rice.

 ---

 >Isha, Princess of the Verzon Tribe
 Now this is someone very much out of their element.
 They look and act like they were pulled out of a fairy tale book.
 Can't imagine what kind of place she was living in until now that she don't even know what a radio is.
 Wish I could help her out with her problem, but best I can do is point her towards one of the doctors and hope they got what she needs.
 If it comes to the point where she needs to go to Hope...
 I'll lend her a hand with dealing with that bot.
 It may be cute to see her be so curious about tech, but if she tries to lay a hand on any of my stuff like she has been with some of those towers, then I'm sending her on her way.
-I need to hear Rumours of the Wastes, dammit!
+I need to hear Rumors of the Wastes, dammit!

 Dateable?: No. She's made it real clear what her whole thing is about.
 She's definitely into men and more than one at once.
 Not judging, though.
 More girls for me.

 Recommended Meal: Probably never had seafood in her life.
 Fried fresh whole red snapper.
-Sauteed shrimp and a salad for the sides.
+Sautéed shrimp and a salad for the sides.

 ---